LinjieLyu/NRTF/README.md

    We use this [implementation](https://github.com/ventusff/neurecon) of [NeuS](https://arxiv.org/abs/2106.10689).
 * Clone the [repository](https://github.com/ventusff/neurecon).
 Prepare your data following their Readme.
 * The camera parameter format of NeuS is slightly different from ours.
 You can replace their /dataio/DTU.py with our /NeuS/DTU.py to run their script with our camera parameter format.
 * You should use neus.yaml as the config when running their script.
+And remember to normalize the mesh inside the unit sphere.
 * Run NeuS with your data, and get the reconstructed mesh.
 * Note that you can raise the marching cube resolution to extract the mesh from SDF with better geometry details.